davidpham87/prelude/personal/clomacs/README.md

 # Performance

-Don't forget that your making call to the nrepl at each evaluation of clomacs function, so make sure to balance between composability and perfromance.
+Don't forget that your making call to the nrepl at each evaluation of clomacs function, so make sure to balance between composability and performance.